-When a cavity is in the tooth enamel, the first of three layers of the tooth, a cavity can be reversed by brushing with a fluoridated toothpaste and flossing.
+When a cavity is in the tooth enamel, the first of three layers of the tooth, a cavity can be reversed by brushing with fluoridated toothpaste and flossing.
 When a cavity makes its way into the second layer of the tooth, the dentin, it can not reverse as such a filling is needed.
-When a cavity gets into the pulp, the third layer of the tooth, the only options are to get rid of the cavity is to do a root canal or pull out the tooth.
+When a cavity gets into the pulp, the third layer of the tooth, the only options to get rid of the cavity is to do a root canal or pull out the tooth.

 Can cavities go away?

 YES!
 Cavities can go away on their own if they are in the first layer of the tooth, the tooth enamel.
 Tooth enamel is the hardest substance in the body.
 It contains the highest percentage of minerals, 96%, of any other body part.
 You can increase the chances that cavities will go away if you use fluoride toothpaste, brush twice a day, and floss daily using the proper techniques.